Shubham0315/InterviewQuestions/Fortinet.md

+# ✅ L1 Fortinet Technical Assessment

-# ✅ Fortinet L1 Technical ( 27 Questions) 58 Minutes
+# ✅ L2 Fortinet Technical ( 27 Questions) 58 Minutes

 Explain the architecture of your project which is deployed on EKS/K8S cluster -